tolleiv/docker-workshop-docs/slides.md

 Create a new bridge network on your host
 Bring up three containers based on `tolleiv/misc:elasticsearch_w_hq` within that network
-  * Forwards port 9200 to your host so you can inspect the cluster state
+  * Forward port 9200 to your host so you can inspect the cluster state
   * Name the first one to use it for discovery with `--discovery.zen.ping.unicast.hosts=<name_one>`
   * Limit resources of each container
 Load some sample data with: